-In this type of testing, testers explore the system, perform test design and test execution simultaneously without any proper planning, which means there aren’t any formal or standard documents such as testing plans, test cases and so on.
+In this type of testing, testers explore the system, perform test design and test execution simultaneously without any proper planning, which means there aren’t any formal or standard documents such as testing plans, test cases, and so on.

 This testing practice is mainly used in the agile software development life cycle.
-Usually in agile projects, developments are rapid and there is a little time for the testing process.
+Usually in agile projects, developments are rapid and there is little time for the testing process.
 In such scenarios, exploratory testing can be helpful as it gives the tester the freedom to do what s/he thinks is best to test the system, to find out maximum bugs.

-Exploratory testing is also useful where functional specifications are not cleared to the testing team.
+It is also useful where functional specifications are not cleared to the testing team.
 This is a black box technique.
 It gives testers full freedom of what to test and how to test, a chance to learn new things, expand their expertise and use these learnings in next the testing process.

 Exploratory testing is different from the traditional scripted testing method, where first test plans are made, test cases are designed and then after all this planning, testers test the system based on the available document.